Most people assume that larger breasts are always better for women and that no woman would want to reduce the size of her chest.

 But women with large breasts, who struggle with back, shoulder, and neck pain (as well as other issues) know that this isn’t always the case.

 For these women, a breast reduction procedure can alleviate a tremendous amount of pain and discomfort and can even help with feelings of self-consciousness that may stem from having a larger chest.
-At the same time, it’s not uncommon for women seeking breast reduction surgery to still want ample, feminine breasts they can feel good about.
+At the same time, it’s not uncommon for women seeking a breast reduction procedure to still want ample, feminine breasts they can feel good about.
 This usually means ensuring that their breasts will remain adequately full and perky after surgery.

 How Is Breast Reduction Surgery Performed?

-In order to achieve this outcome, your surgeon will start by making discreet incisions on your breasts and will then remove the necessary amount of excess fat, skin, and tissue.
+In order to achieve this outcome, your plastic surgeon will start by making discreet incisions on your breasts and will then remove the necessary amount of excess fat, skin, and breast tissue.
 Most patients will also receive a breast lift, and some patients will have the size and positioning of their areolas altered.
 The incisions will then be carefully closed so as to reduce the appearance of visible scarring.

 The recovery period for breast reduction surgery is about one to two weeks.
 Your surgeon will inform you when you can return to work, regular childcare and home activities, and exercise.